 - No student will be registered until these materials are received in full.
 Live Classes

-Antioch Baptist Bible Institute will resume its classes in the Spring Semester of 2023.
+Antioch Baptist Bible Institute will resume its classes in the Fall Semester of 2023.
 Classes will be held on Monday evenings from 6:00 PM to 10:00 PM, beginning on Monday, January 16, 2023.
-At 6:00 PM each week, Assistant Pastor Jonathan Judy will have a verse-by-verse study of the Book of Ecclesiastes and at 8:00 PM, Pastor Andrew Ray will teach a verse by-verse study of the The Lamentations of Jeremiah.
+More information and links to these classes will be here after the summer break.

 Archived ClassesActs of the Apostles

 In this study of the book of Acts, Assistant Pastor Jonathan Judy covers the history of the New Testament church in the apostolic age.
-This is a two-semester class and counts for a total of four credit hours.Course NotesSpring 2018Course VideosSemester OneBible Doctrines
+This is a two-semester class and counts for a total of four credit hours.Course NotesActs of the Apostles - 1st SemesterActs of the Apostles - 2nd SemesterCourse VideosSemester OneBible Doctrines

 This course is taught by Pastor Andrew Ray and provides a survey of all the major Bible doctrines.
 It not only provides the Bible student with a sturdy foundation of Christian doctrine, but also offers answers to the various cults who propagate false doctrines that turn people away from the Bible and the One true and living God.
 This is a four-semester class and counts for a total of eight credit hours.Course NotesBible Doctrines I (Survey)Bible Doctrine II ( Survey)Bible Doctrines III (Survey)Bible Doctrines IV (Survey)Course VideosBible Geography